joemoose/psiops/docs/stress.md

 - Sustaining a *wound* in combat
 - Witnessing a team member or a civilian die

 Each exposure to a stressor adds **1** point to your stress.
 Keep track of your stress.
-Your character sheet includes a place to record your current total stress.
+Your character sheet includes a place to record your current stress.

 ### Process

-You manage stress in-game as follows:
+You determine whether your total stress affects your performance during the mission as follows:

 1. You’re exposed to a stressor.
 2. Add **1** to your *stress*.
 Your total stress is capped at **6**.